luksvrd/US-Curreny-Format/US-Currency.md

 This regex is designed to match currency values in the format of "$X.XX" or "$X,XXX.XX", where X represents a digit.

+For further explanation, [Regex 101](https://regex101.com/r/uV1jN3/1) is a lovely site that allows you to break up the regex into its components and test it against various inputs.

 ## Table of Contents

 - [Anchors](#anchors)